bhumphrey0x20/CarND-MPC-Project/README.md

 ### Implementaion:
 #### Model
-The Model Predictive Controller (MPC) takes global way points and the vehicle measurements provided by the simulator and uses these to calculate the cross-track error (CTE) and psi error (EPSI).
+The Model Predictive Controller (MPC) takes global way points and the vehicle measurements provided by the simulator and uses these to calculate the cross-track error (CTE) and psi error (EPSI) [main.cpp, lines 129-133].
 The measurements and errors are used to create a state vecotr: [x, y, psi, v, cte, epsi].
 Way Points are transformed from Global map coordinates to vehicle coordinates, and a 3rd-degree polynomial is fit to the points to yield a desired trajectory.

 To control for latency, the current state at time t are used to estimate the next state at time step, t+1, which is then passed to the MPC.
-The MPC calculates a cost function, based on the state at t+1, and returns the actuator values that minimize the cost function.
+The MPC calculates a cost function [MPC.cpp, lines 47-66], based on the state at t+1, and returns the actuator values that minimize the cost function.
 The acuator values (steering angle and acceleration) are then passed to the simulator for vehicle control.

 #### Timestep and Elapsed Duration
 The timestep length (N) and elapsed duration (dt) used in the final implementaion was N = 10.0 and dt = 0.1.
 Originally a N = 15.0 was used and worked well at slower speed (10 and 20 mph) but at faster speed the target trajectory tended to skew too much, most notably around track curves.
 Other values were tried, N = 8 and N = 5, but these were insufficient in length for minimizing the cost function, resulting in unstable vehicle behavior (i.e. the vehicle occilated until it drove off the track).